jantimon/ariaMenu/README.md

 ## Javascript? ##

-How can a javascript menu be accessible?
-This project provides a CSS fallback.
+ariaMenu doesn't aim to be a fully fledged javascript menu but only a light weight unobtrustive enhancment for your CSS menu.

 Also note that [98.6% of people who are blind have Javascript enabled](http://webaim.org/projects/screenreadersurvey4/#javascript)